onnx/onnx/docs/docsgen/source/technical/float8.rst

 UZ
 ++

-The previous types support positive and negative zero, positive or negative nan.
+The previous types support positive and negative zero, positive and negative nan.
 Another type definition was introduced by GraphCore to make a better use of these four values.
-Every type including UZ in its name have only one zero and one nan.
+Every type including UZ in its name have only one zero and one nan (= negative zero).
+The other difference comes from the exponent bias.
+As a result, a float 8 *FLOAT8E4M3FN*, not null, not nan, cannot be simply converted into *FLOAT8E4M3FNUZ* due to this exponent bias difference.
+Even if the mantissa is the same, the exponent is not.

 .. list-table:: Float8 types
    :widths: 10 10 10